rneuhausler/coralModel-analyses/README.md

  2. The timeseries of each type's count for the 100 runs
  3. The timeseries for 100 simulations averaged

-However, throughout the code, the spatial distribution of the types at each timestep of a simulation is stored and can therefore also be saved and/or plotted.
+However, within `coralModelTest.py`, the spatial distribution of the type at each timestep of a simulation is stored and can therefore also be saved and/or plotted.
 To save this file, uncomment line 61 (#np.savetxt("modelOutput.csv", types, delimiter=",")).
 This is currently commented out due to the large size of the file that it currently generates.

 ### Running coralModelTest.py

-To run the example script, follow the following instructions:
+To run the `coralModelTest.py`, follow the following instructions:

 1. Make sure you have python 3.6 installed
 2. Open your terminal and `cd` to the location where you wish to store this repository